-•Verify that the factory axle hub center register diameter and lug pattern match those in the new hat.
+•Verify that the factory axle hub center register diameter and lug pattern match those in the new hat and registration ring.
 NOTE: Axle hubs that have been modified with different size studs or lug patterns may require modifications to the new hat that must be performed by a qualified machinist.